WHOOP 3.0 Review: WHOOP vs Apple Watch

 WHOOP is by-far my favorite wearable.
 All of the data it offers is second to none.

-One of my favorite WHOOP features is the recommended time to go to sleep.
+One of my favorite WHOOP features is the sleep coach.
 It tells you when you should go to sleep based on the amount of recovery you’ve reached the night before.
 Knowing when to go to sleep is paramount so that I can start my nighttime ritual.

 Why Is It Important to Be Quantitative About Your Health?

-Like everything else, you need empirical, date-driven evidence to influence how you eat, sleep, and train, as well as to better understand which variables correlate with your body’s optimal recovery.
+To improve performance the right way, you need empirical, date-driven evidence to influence how you eat, sleep, and train, as well as to better understand which variables correlate with your body’s optimal recovery.
+Otherwise, you’re just doing guesswork.

 What Kind of Things Do You Suggest People Measure Using WHOOP?